FreneticLLC/FreneticUtilities/README.md

 ### Status

 FreneticDataSyntax is young but capable.
-It fully supports reading and re-saving the example FDS file below.
+It fully supports reading and re-saving the example FDS file below, as well as interaction with it via API methods.
 Some features are untested or not yet available.

 ### Some information (unordered)

-- FDS supports tabs as a representative of 4 spaces.
+- FDS supports (and encourages) tabs as a representative of 4 spaces.
+	- This trims a few bytes and allows users to freely control how they view an FDS file.
 - FDS is neat, clean, and user friendly.
 - FDS preserves list order, but not section order.
 - FDS preserves preceding comments (Comments that come before a data section).